uchicago-cs/student-resource-guide/_sources/vscode/install.rst.txt

 .. figure:: code-img/install-code-mac-1.png

 Click on this button to download.
-When the download is complete, you will have a new application file called *Visual Studio Code* (You might instead have zip file, with a name like ``VSCode-darwin-universal.zip``; in this case, open the file to unzip it, and the *Visual Studio Code* application file should appear).
+When the download is complete, you will have a new application file called *Visual Studio Code*.
+You might instead have zip file, with a name like ``VSCode-darwin-universal.zip``; in this case, open the file to unzip it, and the *Visual Studio Code* application file should appear.
 Open a *Finder* window and navigate to *Downloads* (it will likely be listed under "Favorites" in the left sidebar).
 Locate the file named *Visual Studio Code*, and drag it on top of *Applications* in the left side bar.

 .. figure:: code-img/install-code-mac-2.png